 Because I'm lazy, I don't normally reply to reviews (unless they contain a question or statement I'd like to answer), but I truly appreciate all of them.
 Well, the positive ones, at least.
 I may not say it in every chapter of my fics, but I appreciate all favourites, follows, reviews, and readers in general, especially those who say they went out of their comfort zone in reading something I wrote, and enjoyed it.

-And for anyone who cares, I'm twenty two, struggling to live with severe depression and anxiety, and trying to figure out what I want to go to school for.
+And for anyone who cares, I'm twenty three, struggling to live with severe depression and anxiety, and trying to figure out what I want to go to school for.
 Maybe languages, since I'm fluent in five of them, and learning a sixth.

 Because of a few recent idiotic flames, I, unfortunately, feel like I need to give you all a bit of a warning here.
 If one of my fics is rated M, it is done so for a reason, meaning I expect you to be old enough to read it, without it offending you in some manner, whether this be by coarse language, violence, or sexual content.
 If you're underage and still read it, well, there's nothing I can do about that, but you can't complain about getting upset over something that happened in it, seeing as you technically shouldn't be reading it anyway.
 If you are old enough, and still get offended, then I don't really know what you expect me to do about it.
 Just don't read it.